 The canyon lies within the Colorado Plateau geographic province of North America and straddles the southeastern edge of the Paunsaugunt Plateau west of the Paunsaugunt Fault.
 It is very difficult to explain the magical paintings the sun paints with the clouds and the mountain tops during sunrises and sunsets there.
 You have to experience it.
 Words and even pictures hardly do any justice.

 Park visitors arrive from the plateau part of the park and look over the plateau’s edge toward a valley containing the fault and the Paria River just beyond it (Paria is Paiute for “muddy or elk water”).
 The edge of the Kaiparowits Plateau bounds the opposite side of the valley.

-All the view points we went presented amazing views.
-In some cases I might argue that some of the views were more impressive than the Grand Canyon or at least as impressive.
-Nature has done things there that are just mind blowing.
+All the viewpoints we went to presented amazing views.
+In some cases, I might argue that some of the views were more impressive than the Grand Canyon or at least as impressive.
+Nature has done things there that are just mind-blowing.
 If you do not have much time there make sure you visit the Sunrise and the Sunset points.
 They are very close to each other and the hike is very very short.
-Park is very well maintained and roads ware in great condition.
+Park is very well maintained and the roads are in great condition.

 We stayed at one of the most historical hotels there – The Best Western Plus Ruby’s Inn.
 It was found in 1916 and still has that cowboy old school feel to it.
 Very nicely done inside and out.
 If you have a chance to stay there or at least visit this hotel you would not be sorry.
 We absolutely enjoyed our stay.
 Link to it:

 The hotel is just outside the park and about 10 mins from Sunrise and Sunset points.
 Really convenient.
-Next to it there are places to eat, gift shops, gas station etc. Overall great location to rest and relax after your busy day exploring the park.
+Next to it, there are places to eat, gift shops, a gas station, etc. Overall great location to rest and relax after your busy day exploring the park.

 When to go